The walls at Greene County Medical Center are beginning to feature pieces by area artists.

 With such great subject matter close at hand, Scott has used his camera on a near daily basis for the last nine years.
 While he has always enjoyed photographing wildlife and landscapes, he has lately been gravitating towards making action portraits of athletes, especially dancers.

 Suzanne Sievers is a familiar name in central Iowa quilting circles.
-She is owner of The Stitch quilt shop in Jefferson, and has been a quilter for about 15 years.
+She was the owner of The Stitch quilt shop in Jefferson, and was a quilter for about 15 years.

 Sievers moved to Jefferson in 1975 to teach vocational home economics in the Jefferson-Scranton school district.
 After 22 years of teaching she opted to open her own business - Suzanne Sievers Designs - which focused on sweatshirts and tye-dye designs.